HosseinDvz/Python/Data Science/README.md

 <p align="center"><img src="images/CNNtext.jpeg"><br/>

  First, each input sentence go through the already provided embedding matrix and converted into numbers. i.e The relevant vectore for each word in the sentence will be found and extracted from the embedding matrix and put together to privide the input matrix.
 In our case, each row of the matrix has 100 columns and the number of rows depend on the number of words which are 200 here.
 Then they will go through differen parallel (like GoogleNet) one dimensional convolutional layers with different kernel sizes.
-For this job, we do not need to stack convolutional layers and one layer would be enough.
+For this job, we do not need to stack convolutional layers and one layer would be enough.<br/>
+ 1-D convolutional layers usually use in Natural Language Processing (NLP).
+We just specify the number of rows in Conv1D kernels and the number of columns would be the the number of columns.
+In our case would be 100 (each word represented with a vector of 100 numbers or dimensions)).
+That is why the outpou of the convolutional layers is just one row of numbers.
+It makes sense because each row in our input is one specific word and we do not want to cut it.
+The difference between Conv1D and Conv2D, other than the size of their kernels, is that Conv1d is only capturing one of the two correlations (either vertical or horizontal), thus yielding much more limited information.
+It would be enough in the case of text analyzing because we just care about the vertical correlations which shows the order of the words.
+On the other hand, Conv2D manage to capture this influence in both spatial directions, horizontal and vertical which is good for image classification.

- In our CNN, we have three different kernel size of 1,2,3. the number of each kernels is 30.
+ In our CNN, we have three different kernel size of 1x100,2x100,3x100. the number of each kernels is 30.
 These paramaters can be changed and I suggest you to change them and see the results.
 Here is the results after 8 epochs:<br/>
   ```
   Epoch 3/8 	 loss=22.4788 	 val_loss=15.1590  	 val_acc=0.9800  	 time=14.37s
   Epoch 8/8 	 loss=4.8529 	 val_loss=3.9497  	 val_acc=0.9940  	 time=13.79s